phooey/is-it-raining/README.md

 The build results are displayed with the build status image at the top of this README, and can also be viewed on the following page: https://travis-ci.org/phooey/is-it-raining

+The project is also analyzed by [SonarCloud](https://sonarcloud.io) and the analysis result can also be seen in the status image at the top of this README, and on the following page: https://sonarcloud.io/dashboard?id=phooey-github-is-it-raining

 ## Links:
 * https://martinfowler.com/bliki/TestPyramid.html
 * https://martinfowler.com/articles/practical-test-pyramid.html